 Consider the Location

 You might assume that deciding on a sales price first is the most important step, and while price carries weight, it is not what always drives the decision to buy a second home.
-If you've got your heart set on a vacation home on the beach, let's say, on the island of Hawaii, for example, you'll be hard-pressed to buy a single-family home on the water for half a million dollars.
+If you've got your heart set on a vacation home on the beach in Hawaii, for example, you'll be hard-pressed to buy a single-family home on the water for half a million dollars.
 If the only place you can afford is near Puna and you don't want to live where it rains a lot, then your search on that island is over.

 Location is the driving factor in real estate.
-It's why you hear the mantra location, location, location repeated so much.
-You need to decide if you want to buy a second home within a short distance from your present home or if you will take a train or fly to get there.
+It's why you hear the mantra "location, location, location" repeated so much.
+You also need to decide if you want to buy a second home within a short distance from your present home or if you will take a train or fly to get there.

 How often you plan to use the second home will have a direct bearing on its location.
 If it's a getaway house for the weekend, most likely you'll want this home within an easy commuting distance.
 If the second home is for a couple of family vacations a year, it can be further away or located in another state or country.

 The type of home you want to buy for a second home could also involve location.
 For example, if you're planning to buy a vacation home in the mountains, there are small cabins on the affordable end all the way to high-end ski resort haciendas that can run into the millions.